-Climate justice for people and nature through urban Ecosystem-based Adaptation (EbA): A focus on the Global South
+Climate justice for people and nature through urban Ecosystem-based Adaptation: A focus on the Global South

-This paper shows practical examples of urban EbA interventions gathered through an online survey and it explores their links with seven EbA Social Principles:
+This report on behalf of the Urban EbA Working Group demonstrated practical examples of urban EbA interventions gathered through an online survey and it explores their links with seven EbA Social Principles:

 - participation and inclusiveness,

 Alongside an analysis of 31 practical examples of urban EbA interventions, six in-depth case study narratives are further explored through multimedia StoryMaps.
 By analysing the surveyed case studies through the lens of the EbA Social Principles, this paper demonstrates the potential of EbA interventions to deliver climate-just outcomes for urban areas in the Global South.

 This paper demonstrates EbA interventions’ potential to deliver climate-just outcomes for urban areas in the Global South.
 The technical paper is available to download here and the case study StoryMaps are viewable here.